KovSandor/77JSOC_medicalChange/README.md

-# 77th JSOC 2024 November Medical change
+# 77th JSOC Medical Loadout Updater

 This project automates the modification of player loadouts in the game *Arma 3*.